How to create a Turnitin Assignment

 NOTE: You must be an Editing Lecturer in order to create a Turnitin assignment in your unit.

-The issue prevents the LIC from being enrolled in the new Semester 2 unit.
+Previously the Editing Lecturer was not automatically enrolled in new Semester 2 unit.

 Adding a Turnitin Assignment to your LEO unit.